mharen/mharen.github.io/_posts/2009/2009-08-two-cents-on-healthcare-pre-part-3.md

 ---
+layout: post
 date: '2009-08-25T23:28:00.001-04:00'
-description: ''
-published: true
-slug: 2009-08-two-cents-on-healthcare-pre-part-3
 categories:
-- Healthcare
+- healthcare
-- In the News
+- in the news
-time_to_read: 5
 title: Two Cents on Healthcare, Pre-Part 3
 ---